Abu Dhabi National Oil Company: Fertiglobe

 In September 2019 Fertiglobe was formed as a result of the merger of ADNOC Fertilizers, (established in 1980) with Dutch firm OCI's Middle East nitrogen fertilizer business.
 ADNOC has a 42% stake in the new business.

 ADNOC Industrial Gas

 ADNOC Industrial Gas was founded in 2007.
 It manufactures industrial gas used in the oil, gas, and petrochemical industries.
 ADNOC Industrial Gas works very closely with ADNOC Gas Processing.
 The firm is a joint venture between ADNOC and the Linde Group of Germany.
 ADNOC holds 51% equity with the remainder held by Linde.
 It is formerly known as ADNOC Linde Industrial Gases Company Limited (ELIXIER).

 Abu Dhabi Polymers Company (Borouge)

 Borouge is a manufacturer of polyolefins.
 It is a joint venture of ADNOC and Borealis of Austria.
 It was founded in 1998, and has two divisions, one based in Abu Dhabi and another based in Singapore.
 The company supplies polyolefin plastics (polyethylene and polypropylene).
 They focus on differentiated high-end applications in the Middle East and Asia Pacific with Borstar Enhanced Polyethylene produced in Abu Dhabi and the Borealis range of specialty products.

+In March 2025, ADNOC and OMV agreed to combine Borouge and Borealis to create the Borouge Group International and it will acquire Nova Chemicals for $13.4 billion.
+The chemical plant will be headquartered in Vienna, Austria.

+XRG

+In November 2024, the ADNOC launched XRG as an $80 billion international investment company focusing on low-carbon energy and chemicals.
+The company will focus on developing three core platforms, global chemicals, low carbon energies and international gas.